fcorella/2F-crypto-authn-demo/README.md

 ## How to run the demo

-To run the demo you need to have an AWS account that allows you to send mail.
+To set up the demo on your own server you need to have an [Amazon AWS account](https://aws.amazon.com/free/free-tier/?p=ft&z=subnav&loc=1) that allows you to send mail using the [AWS Simple Email Service](https://aws.amazon.com/ses/).

 Launch a free-tier eligible EC2 server running Amazon Linux 2 on AWS.
 *Be sure to use Amazon Linux 2 rather than Amazon Linux 2023*; Amazon